Labjogos-IST/Labsite/README.md

 setup/install:
 - hugo
-- pnpm
+- npm / pnpm

 # Editing Notes:
 - Create new content with the command "hugo new content <SECTIONNAME>/<FILENAME>.<FORMAT>".
+- content needs to be in content/en and content/pt

+- setup with `npm install`
-- to edit, run `pnpm run dev:watch`
+- to edit/preview, run `npm run dev:watch`

+- to deploy run `hugo build` and copy the public folder/ to wherever